Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 Security is built into Alveo platform architecture.
 The platform is made up of two physical partitions: an immutable Shell and user compiled DFX partition.
-This design allows end users to perform Dynamic Function eXchange (Partial Reconfiguration in classic FPGA parlance) in the well defined DFX partition while the Shell remains unchanged.
+This design allows end users to perform Dynamic Function eXchange (Partial Reconfiguration in classic FPGA parlance) in the well defined DFX partition while the static Shell provides key services.

-The Shell peripherals shaded blue can only be accessed from physical function 0.
-The Shell peripheral shaded violet can be accessed from physical function 1.
-The Shell provides a control path and a data path to the user compiled image loaded on DFX partition.
-The Firewalls protect the Shell from DFX partition.
-For example if a slave in DFX has a bug or is malicious the appropriate firewall will step in and protect the Shell from the failing slave.

 Shell
 =====

 The Shell provides core infrastructure to the Alveo platform.
-It provides connectivity to the host PCIe bus via two physical functions as described in :ref:`platforms.rst`.
+It includes hardened PCIe block which provides physical connectivity to the host PCIe bus via two physical functions as described in :ref:`platforms.rst`.
-The Shell is *trusted* partition of the Alveo platform and can almost be treated as a fixed ASIC of the accelerator.
+The Shell is *trusted* partition of the Alveo platform and for all practical purposes should be treated as an ASIC.
 The Shell is loaded on system boot from PROM.
 The Shell cannot be changed once the system is up.

-The shell includes hardened PCIe block which provides physical connectivity to host PCIe bus.
-The Shell is immutable and comprises two physical functions: *mgmt pf* and *user pf*.
-The details of these physical functions are described in :ref:`platforms.rst`.
+In the figure above, the Shell peripherals shaded blue can only be accessed from physical function 0 (PF0).
+The Shell peripherals shaded violet can be accessed from physical function 1 (PF1).
+From PCIe topology point of view PF0 **owns** the device and performs supervisory actions on the device.

 All peripherals in the shell except XDMA are slaves from PCIe point of view and cannot initiate PCIe transactions. `XDMA <https://www.xilinx.com/support/documentation/ip_documentation/xdma/v4_1/pg195-pcie-dma.pdf>`_ is a regular PCIe scatter gather DMA engine with a well defined programming model.

+The Shell provides a *control* path and a *data* path to the user compiled image loaded on DFX partition.
+The Firewalls in control and data paths protect the Shell from untrused DFX partition.
+For example if a slave in DFX has a bug or is malicious the appropriate firewall will step in and protect the Shell from the failing slave.

 The shell image is itself distributed as signed RPM and DEB package files by Xilinx.
 Shells may be upgraded using XRT ``xbmgmt`` tool by system administrators.
 The upgrade